Go to the page content

 3 min. read

-How to read and understand your Time in Range (TiR)
+How to read and understand your Time in Range

 Wait, what is Time in Range?

-Crunching your diabetes blood sugar numbers
+Crunching your diabetes glucose numbers

-The AGP is a simple one-page summary of all your 24-hour glucose readings over a period of time – usually 14 days.1 Many CGMs will now allow you to read your AGP report on your glucose monitoring device.
+Many CGM devices will now allow you to read your AGP report on your CGM app.
 You can also download the report onto a computer.2

 Breaking down the ambulatory glucose profile (AGP) report

-The ambulatory glucose profile (AGP) contains detailed information about your diabetes blood sugar patterns and how much time you spend in your target blood sugar range each day.1 It shows how your blood sugar varies during the day, between different days and across the whole 14 days.
-It can help you talk with your healthcare professional about what is currently working for you and your diabetes, and what you might like to change.1,2 But what does the AGP look like?
+The ambulatory glucose profile (AGP) contains detailed information about your glucose patterns and how much time you spend in your target glucose range (Time in Range) each day.1 It shows how your glucose levels vary during the day, between different days and across the whole 14 days.1 It can help you to discuss with your healthcare professional about what is currently working for you and your diabetes management, and what you might like to change.1,2 But what does the ambulatory glucose profile (AGP) look like?
+Here is a helpful breakdown:1

 What questions should I ask when looking at my ambulatory glucose profile (AGP) report?

-Even with only a very basic understanding of your ambulatory glucose profile (AGP), you will have more information about your blood sugar patterns to help improve your diabetes management.1,2 This can help you feel more in control and reduce your risk of health complications.1,3,4 When you are measuring your Time in Range, here are some of the extra things you could talk about with your healthcare professional:
+Even with only a very basic understanding of your ambulatory glucose profile (AGP), you will have more information about your blood glucose patterns to help improve your diabetes management.1,2 Spending more time in range has been shown to reduce your risk of diabetes-related health complications, such as kidney and eye problems, and even heart attack and stroke.1,3

-Experts recommend most people should spend at least 17 hours (70%) of each day within the target blood sugar range of 70 to 180 mg/dl (3.9–10 mmol/l).1
+Experts recommend that most people with diabetes should aim to spend at least 17 hours (70%) of each day within the target glucose range of 70 to 180 mg/dL (3.9–10 mmol/L).1

 • What happens when I eat, take my medication, or do some physical activity?

-• Where are my highs and lows?
+• Why do I have highs and lows?

 • What would I like to change?